 How The Model Works And Its Results

 The predictive model takes into account the various ways customers use products.
 It also makes use of past data to foresee what may transpire in the future.
-It was seen that in 2000, nearly was 27 percent people smoked, which reduced to 20.3 percent by 2010.
+It was seen that in 2000, nearly 27 percent of people smoked, which was reduced to 20.3 percent by 2010.

 Using these above-mentioned statistics, the model forecasts that this smoking prevalence would drop to 12.4 percent when e-cigarettes are unavailable in the market.
 This figure would further decrease to 9.7 percent if e-cigarettes are obtainable in shops.